rawkin1908/AnarchoFlagsBot/README.md

 ## Configuration

-Edit `users.json` to add your usernames and passwords of your account and all your throwaways.
+Edit `users.json` to add your usernames and passwords to your reddit accounts and all your throwaways.

 ## Usage

+Paste the following in your terminal:

 ```
   npm run start